chen-fang/CS61B/README.md

 The defect in the hashcode function in ComplexOomage.java is related to this property.
 Compared to Hint.java, in addition to multiplying
 256 (or 2^8 which pushes bits to left by 8), the hash function adds a number in each iteration.
 As a result, the solution, or the deadly params that I am looking for, will negate this effect somehow, making hash function fail due to biased distribution.

+## Lab 13
+# Radix Sort
+Completed CountingSort.java.
+Not done with RadixSort yet due to lack of good tests.
+Will move forward and come bac for this later.